Who is it? Well we are ... obviously! But it's not that simple in reality.

 The best SEO company for traffic is the one that brings you more of the right visitors by making sure your website ranks highly in search engine results for the keywords that are relevant to your site.

 Sadly the world is full of shady characters.
-We could claim that we carried out all the optimisation for the BBC but it would be a complete lie.
+We could claim that we carried out all the optimization for the BBC but it would be a complete lie.
 Many people are far more brazen and fill their portfolio with websites, and even quotes full of praise, for work they have never actually carried out.